 Durango is another mountain town that is located in the southwest corner of the state.
 And speaking of corners, it is very near Four Corners National Monument – the only place in the United States where you can stand in four states at one time (Colorado, Utah, New Mexico, and Arizona).
 You can also start your day with a river rafting trip, and then end your night with a visit to the Ska Brewery.

 Select Registry Distinguished Inns of North America features five member properties in the state of Colorado.
-Each of these member inns has proven its quality time and again and would be a perfect place for you to stay when traveling in the area.
+Each of these Colorado Bed and Breakfasts has proven its quality time and again and would be a perfect place for you to stay when traveling in the area.

 - Blue Lake Ranch in Durango is located just 30 minutes from Mesa Verde National Park and features 16 uniquely appointed rooms.